 5. Use retargeting by page/ post

 If content marketing is your main blogging strategy it means most of the visitors to your blog will probably leave without even knowing what your product do.
 One of the main ways to bring them back is using retargeting, it can be done by Google Ads, Facebook Ads, Twitter Ads and other services.
 Knowing on which blog post the user you’re retargeting visited allows you to create custom ads which are more likely to convert better.
 For example, someone read about a certain technology? create an ad which explains how your tool works with it.
-When we want to target a very specific audience for a campaign one of the tactics is creating a great post about this topic and then retarget it’s visitors.
-For example, in order to reach out to Slack users you can write a good tutorial on how to use Slack, and by using retargeting create the initial group of a few thousands visitors for the campaign.
+When we want to target a very specific audience for a campaign one of the tactics is creating a great post about this topic and then retarget its visitors.
+For example, in order to reach out to Slack users you can write a good tutorial on how to use Slack, and by using retargeting create the initial group of a few thousand visitors for the campaign.

 6. SEO based content marketing

-One of the main roles of content marketing as I see it is leveraging search based marketing.
+One of the main roles of content marketing as I see it is leveraging search-based marketing.
 You can adjust your website only to a limited set of keywords and the SEO adjustments can sometimes affect your home page messaging.
-By using SEO based content marketing we were able to rand on top results of terms like “Log management tool”, “Java 8 features” and other highly competitive terms.
+By using SEO based content marketing we were able to land on top results of terms like “Log management tool”, “Java 8 features” and other highly competitive terms.
 The idea behind SEO based content marketing is picking keywords you’d like to rank high on and writing posts around them.
 Since it’s much easier to dedicate a post to one topic and to get links to it, it’s usually easier than the traditional SEO strategies.

 7. Compare different products and add your product to the workflow

 One of the best performing content types is a comparison between different tools – tool A Vs. tool B. These posts attract lots of readers and rank high on Google.
-The thing I like best about these post is that you get readers on the right state of mind – they’re already looking for tools and usually are the right people within the organization.
+The thing I like best about these post is that you get readers in the right state of mind – they’re already looking for tools and usually are the right people within the organization.
 Adding a paragraph about how your product integrates/ supports the product is a direct way to new great leads.
-Here’s an example to one of our most converting posts : AppDynamics VS New Relic – Which Tool is Right For You?
+Here’s an example to one of our most converting posts: AppDynamics VS New Relic – Which Tool is Right For You?

 8. Create list of tools, including yours

 One type of content marketing which works very well for us and for other blogs is lists of tools.
-For example : 15 Tools Java Developers Should Use After a Major Release (link), 23 tools to create images for social media (link).
-These posts gives you an opportunity to create content marketing but to also mention your product directly.
+For example 15 Tools Java Developers Should Use After a Major Release (link), 23 tools to create images for social media (link).
+These posts give you an opportunity to create content marketing but to also mention your product directly.
 By approaching the other companies you mention and asking them to tweet and share the post you’ll be able to extend your reach.